scott-cotton/L/rpc/design.md

 ```

 The payload is the base64 encoded byte array of the respective messages above.
-The signature is the hmac sha256 signature of the payload (before base64 encoding).
+The signature is the base64 encoding of the hmac sha256 signature of the payload
+(before base64 encoding).

 ## HTTP gateway